autistic-symposium/ethernaut-foundry-framework-solutions-sol/README.md

 ##### 🔋 this project contains solutions for **[openzeppelin's ethernaut wargames](https://ethernaut.openzeppelin.com/)**. leveraging **foundry**, each level has a test set (`.t.sol`), a script set (`.s.sol`), and a write-up. some levels also have an exploit at `src/.sol`.

-##### 🔋 note that my *submission foundry scripts* intentionally contain the addresses of my instances hardcoded, instead of having them in the `.env` file. this is harmless as i use a disposable test wallet for this work (and it also serves me as an arxiv).

 ##### 🔋 by the way, do you remember overthewire? **[here is my WeChall profile from playing it in 2014](https://www.wechall.net/profile/bt3gl)**.